amandue10/BlackjackProject/README.md

 Once the game is over, you will be asked if you want to play, again.
 The deck of cards will shuffle and you can play, until you chose to quit.

-# Technologies Used
+# Applied Concepts
 Java is the languaged used to create this program.
 The pillars of Object Oriented Programming (abstract, polymorphism, inheretence, and encapuslatation) were used.
 Encapuslation was used to protect the deck of cards, the hand, and the player and dealer.
 Polymorphism was used to create specialized behavior of the methods being used.
-For this project we used a new technology called Enums.
+For this project we used a new concept we learned called Enums.
 This was my first working with enums.